THE LAB AUTOMATION EXPERTS

 Illustration of DNA and cell vectors fro article on biological transformation.

 The process of transformation has been instrumental in the field of molecular biology, allowing scientists to better understand genes and their functions.
-Read on to explore what a transformation is in biology, the history of transformation biology, and which new technologies rely on this biological process.
+Read on to explore the history of transformation biology and which new technologies rely on this biological process.

 What is a Transformation in Biology?